Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 Linear Regression was utilized to predict the percentage drop in sales price for each ranges of mileage.
 This process included preparing the data by selecting 'mileage' (Value explanation is in feature engineer section) and 'percentage_change' from each range as the target variable, splitting the dataset into training and testing sets, and training the linear regression model on the training data.
 The model's performance was evaluated using metrics such as Mean Squared Error (MSE) and R-squared (R²).
 The relationship between mileage and percentage change in sales price was visualized through scatter plots.

+### Weighted Scoring

+To evaluate and rank cars based on their overall worth and potential for value retention, I developed a weighted scoring system.
+This system integrated multiple factors such as price performance across mileage ranges, liquidity indicators, and market demand insights derived from our analyses.
+This section could be found in

 ## Key Findings 📈